-August 27, 2019 {\bf Abstract.} Combinatorial threshold-linear networks (CTLNs) are a special class of neural networks whose dynamics are tightly controlled by an underlying directed graph.
-In prior work, we showed that \emph{target-free cliques} of the graph correspond to stable fixed points of the dynamics \cite{fp-paper}, and we conjectured that these are the only stable fixed points allowed \cite{CTLN-preprint}.
-In this paper we prove that the conjecture holds in a variety of special cases, including for graphs with very strong inhibition and graphs of size $n \leq 4$.
+{\bf Abstract.} Combinatorial threshold-linear networks (CTLNs) are a special class of recurrent neural networks whose dynamics are tightly controlled by an underlying directed graph.
+Recurrent networks have long been used as models for associative memory and pattern completion, with stable fixed points playing the role of stored memory patterns in the network.
+In prior work, we showed that \emph{target-free cliques} of the graph correspond to stable fixed points of the dynamics, and we conjectured that these are the only stable fixed points possible \cite{CTLN-preprint, fp-paper}.
+In this paper, we prove that the conjecture holds in a variety of special cases, including for networks with very strong inhibition and graphs of size $n \leq 4$.
 We also provide further evidence for the conjecture by showing that sparse graphs and graphs that are nearly cliques can never support stable fixed points.
-Finally, we translate some results from extremal combinatorics to upper bound the number of stable fixed points of CTLNs in cases where the conjecture holds.
+Finally, we translate some results from extremal combinatorics to obtain an upper bound on the number of stable fixed points of CTLNs in cases where the conjecture holds. \\